Life in Seattle as a Resident

 9:15–11:30 a.m. – Family-Centered Rounds

 Each team rounds with general pediatric and subspecialty attendings.
 Patients and their families, nurses, pharmacists and social workers join the medical team to plan care for the patient.
 Teaching by the senior resident and the attending is an important part of rounds.
 The team coordinator facilitates rounds and performs administrative duties such as scheduling PCP and specialty follow-up appointments for the team throughout the morning.

 12:30–1:30 p.m. – Case Crunch and Board Bites (Monday, Tuesday, Wednesday, Friday)

 12:30–1:30 p.m. – Intern Support Group and Senior Report (Thursday)

 Once weekly, senior residents take their interns' pagers so that the R1s can participate in this session.
-The group is facilitated by a social worker, and the time is an opportunity for interns to confidentially share their experiences and enjoy delicious snacks!
+The group is typically facilitated by a wellness counselor, and the time is an opportunity for interns to confidentially share their experiences and enjoy delicious snacks!
+During this time, seniors gather for senior report to talk about interesting cases where they can ask questions of seniors on other teams.

 1:30–6:30 p.m. – Patient care